jack-miller-xc/Fitness-Forecast-App/README.md

 Love when it rains on your runs?
 Keep that score high.

-Along with the score, Weather Health's graph screen is a great way to track weather trends for up to 3 days in advance.
+Along with the score, Fitness Forecast's graph screen is a great way to track weather trends for up to 3 days in advance.
 See how weather is trending to see how a workout in a few days is looking and save as many locations as you want!
-Weather Health hopefully is an awesome tool for anyone looking to improve their workouts or their experience outside.
+Fitness Forecast hopefully is an awesome tool for anyone looking to improve their workouts or their experience outside.
 Especially with the summer heat upon us!

 # Privacy Policy:
 This privacy policy (“The Policy”) explains how the Art of Weather app (“the App”) uses your data.
 We use the following pieces of personal information: